Hyatt Credit Card Elite Nights: Complete Guide

 Does Hyatt credit card spending count toward Milestone Rewards?

-Credit card spending does count toward Milestone Rewards
+Credit card spending counts toward Milestone Rewards

 Do you get elite nights for the complimentary Discoverist status?